mylux/ze_challenge/README.md

 ##### Variables explained
 There are plenty of variables into [terraform/recipes/vars.tf](terraform/recipes/vars.tf)  and all of them are explained into the description field of each one of the variables.

-Most of them have default values, although there some ones that need to be specified exterenally (and this is why the many -var parameters)
+Most of them have default values, although there some ones that need to be specified externally (and this is why the many -var parameters)

 All the variables with names ending in "source_code" are paths to zip packages containing a lambda or a layer